kayateia/lifestream-node-server/API.md

 }
 ```

-If unsuccessful, no change in association is made between the specified image and stream, and the following response is sent:
+If unsuccessful, no changes are made on the server and the following response is sent:
 ```javascript
 {
 	"success": false,